 After attending medical school at the Universidad Industrial de Santander in his hometown of Bucaramanga, Colombia, Daniel’s curiosity about human behavior and his desire to experience the world through travel led him first to a Genetics fellowship at the Università di Bologna, Italy, where he studied the role of X-inactivation in families with autism and the genetics of suicide and personality disorders.
 Fascinated by the concept of psychiatric genetics, he then went to Paris, France, where he obtained his Master’s degree in Neuroscience at the Université Pierre et Marie Curie and the Pitié-Salpêtrière Hospital, while he continued to investigate the genetic underpinnings of psychiatric disorders, particularly the role of anomalies in chromosome 15q11-q13 and 22q11 in autism and obsessive-compulsive behavior.
-Afterwards, he moved to the United States for a postdoctoral fellowship at Emory University to continue studying the genetic architecture of autism and schizophrenia, with a particular focus on copy number variants (CNVs), which led to several publications and a book chapter.
-Given the close ties between clinical and research genetics at Emory, he had the privilege of participating in weekly case conferences and clinical rounds, which complemented his research experience and fueled and new set of clinically-grounded research questions.
-He was pleased and deeply grateful for the supportive environment he found as an aspiring scientist all throughout; he received travel awards and invitations to present his work at international meetings, where he had the chance to interact with many leading scientists in the field.
+Afterwards, he moved to the United States for a postdoctoral fellowship at Emory University to continue studying the genetic architecture of autism and schizophrenia, with a particular focus on copy number variants (CNVs), especially in chromosome 17q12, which led to several publications and a book chapter.
 Ultimately, Daniel decided to work directly with the people he studied; convinced he could make the biggest difference in the clinic, and sure of the research insights clinical interactions bring, he applied for residency training in psychiatry and is now honored to be part of the Yale psychiatry team and the Neuroscience Research Training Program.
+To continue developing his career as a physician scientist, he enrolled in the Investigative Medicine PhD program at Yale, where he hopes to continue understanding the genetic basis of neuropsychiatric disorders.

 Al grew up in nearby Northford, CT, and attended his local college, Yale, for his undergraduate studies.